HOA Dispute Mediation: Effective Conflict Resolution Without Litigation

 Attorney's Role in HOA Mediation Process

-Our attorneys play a key role throughout the process:
+Our attorneys play a key role throughout the mediation process, following professional standards recognized by the National Association for Community Mediation:

 - Case evaluation — reviewing documents, meeting minutes, contracts, and correspondence;